pantheon-systems/pantheon-codespaces-generator/README.md

 The configuration secrets for the repo required are:
 - `SSH_KEY` - A private SSH key with a public equivalent added to Pantheon dashboard - generated via `ssh-keygen -p -m PEM` - the private key should be used as the `SSH_KEY` secret, and the public key should be added to the Pantheon account to be used.
 - `TERMINUS_MACHINE_TOKEN` - A machine token generated from Pantheon dashboard for the account to be used.
-- `GITHUB_ACCESS_TOKEN` - A personal access token with access to create and write to a Github repo in the same organization to be used.
+- `GH_ACCESS_TOKEN` - A personal access token with access to create and write to a Github repo in the same organization to be used.

 ## Usage via web:
 - Fork the repo